codingMustache/codingMustache/README.md

 ## Joke of the Day

-What is this movie about?
-It is about 2 hours long.
+A horse walks into a bar.
+The bar tender says "Hey."
+The horse says "Sure."

 ## Daily Trivia

-Which of the following computer components can be built using only NAND gates?
+Which operating system was released first?
- 1. CPU
+ 1. Windows
- 2. RAM
+ 2. Linux
- 3. ALU
+ 3. OS/2
- 4. Register
+ 4. Mac OS

 <details>
   <summary>Answer</summary>
-  ALU
+  Mac OS
 </details>